 Taking advantage of the break in the clouds, Graham and Hazel posed for a photo.

-It wasn’t long before the cloud came in again, so we moved off the summit to a slightly more sheltered spot to have our sandwiches from House of Bruar before starting the long descent back to the car, which of course was much easier than the climb up the way.
+It wasn’t long before the cloud came in again, so we moved off the summit to a slightly more sheltered spot to have our sandwiches from the House of Bruar before starting the long descent back to the car, which of course was much easier than the climb up the way.

 By the time we reached the car the sun had started to go down, so we made a mad dash along to Kinloch Rannoch in an attempt to get a photo of the sun setting over the loch, but the clouds were obscuring it so we drove around the loch to the Macdonald Loch Rannoch resort to take a photo of Schiehallion from looking towards its iconic western end.

-It was getting late by now and I had to be up early-ish for a work trip to Norway tomorrow, so we headed along Strathtummel in the dark on our way back to the Moulin Hotel, where we said our goodbyes – same again next year Graham?
+It was getting late by now and I had to be up early-ish for a work trip to Norway tomorrow, so we headed along Strathtummel in the dark on our way back to the Moulin Inn, where we said our goodbyes – same again next year Graham?